-These concepts are central themes running through guidelines and research on engaging with Indigenous communities, including the Australian Government Closing the Gap Engagement Principles (2013), the Australian Government Guidelines for Communicating with Aboriginal and Torres Strait Islander Audiences (2016), the Australian Institute of Aboriginal and Torres Strait Islander Studies principles for ethical research (current), the Aboriginal Knowledge and Intellectual Property Protocol (Ninti One 2010 as updated), IP Australia Consultation Paper on Indigenous Knowledge Protection (2018), and many other examples.
+These concepts are central themes running through guidelines and research on engaging with Indigenous communities, including the Australian Government Closing the Gap Engagement Principles (2013), the Australian Government Guidelines for Communicating with Aboriginal and Torres Strait Islander Audiences (2016), the Australian Institute of Aboriginal and Torres Strait Islander Studies principles for ethical research (current), the Aboriginal Knowledge and Intellectual Property Protocol (2010), IP Australia Consultation Paper on Indigenous Knowledge Protection (2018), and many other examples.

-These themes are evident in NCVER reports identifying factors critical to positive and improved outcomes for Indigenous Australians from vocational education and training.
+These themes are evident in NCVER reports74 identifying factors critical to positive and improved outcomes for Indigenous Australians from vocational education and training.
 The relevant factors are: